Macquarie Street and Fishery Point Road intersection upgrade, Morisset

 New traffic lights at the intersection were switched on from Thursday 20 December.

 The project is expected to be completed by the end of June 2019.

 There are some temporary traffic changes to ensure the work zone is safe.

+The NSW Government invested $3.3 million under the Network Efficiency Program to build traffic lights at this intersection to cater for the needs of the growing local community.
 The upgrade is in response to increased traffic volumes associated with development in the area and community concerns being raised about safety at the intersection.

 Traffic volumes through the Macquarie Street and Fishery Point Road intersection at Morisset are around 1752 vehicles per hour in the morning peak, and 1999 vehicles per hour in the afternoon peak.